Learning how to make super strong bubbles has been on our list of summer things to do for way too long!

 If you want to order glycerine online you can find several options on Amazon:

-- Essential Depot Kosher Vegetable Glycerin: This is Amazon's bestselling glycerin.
-Reviews show that it's the best this kind of recipe!
+- Essential Depot Kosher Vegetable Glycerin: This is Amazon’s bestselling glycerin.
+Reviews show that it’s the best for this kind of recipe!

 - Wilton glycerin